Huge California fire grows as heat spikes again across state | Science-Environment

 California's largest wildfire exploded again after burning for nearly three weeks in remote mountains and officials have warned that hot, dry weather would increase the risk of new fires across much of the state.

-Firefighters saved homes Monday in the small northern California community of Greenville near the Plumas National Forest as strong winds stoked the Dixie Fire, which grew to nearly 400 square miles (1,036 square kilometres) across Plumas and Butte counties.
+Firefighters saved homes Monday in the small northern California community of Greenville near the Plumas National Forest as strong winds stoked the Dixie Fire, which grew to over 395 square miles (1,024 square kilometres) across Plumas and Butte counties.

 “Engines, crews and heavy equipment shifted from other areas to increase structure protection and direct line construction as the fire moved toward Greenville,” the state Department of Forestry and Fire Protection, known as Cal Fire, said Tuesday morning.